strajk-/Erai-Hover-Preview/README.md

 ### Description
 This extension enhances your browsing experience by displaying hover preview images of anime posters.

-Simply hover over links to anime lists, and a preview will appear.
+Simply hover over anime titles on the front page or in lists, and a preview will appear.

 ![Example of Hover Preview](./assets/hover-preview-example.png)